-The whole area of London between Edgware Road and Marylebone High Street seems to be full of Arabic and Middle Eastern restaurants and we had already enjoyed excellent Moroccan and Turkish meals.
-So we were keen to see if the Levant Lounge on Wigmore Street would live up to our experience of the previous two nights.
-We were not disappointed: the sumptuous décor and delicious Lebanese food made this a meal to remember.
+The whole area of London between Edgware Road and Marylebone High Street seems to be full of Arabic and Middle Eastern restaurants and I had already enjoyed excellent Moroccan and Turkish meals.
+So I was keen to see if the Levant Lounge on Wigmore Street would live up to my experience of the previous two nights.
+I was not disappointed: the sumptuous décor and delicious Lebanese food made this a meal to remember.

 It was our second visit to the Levant Lounge.
 The first time we had found the loud music and aggressive belly dancing rather off-putting, but arriving early in the evening (they serve food from 5 o’clock) we had the place to ourselves.
 I was immediately struck by how this place reminded me of restaurants I had visited on the Arabian Peninsula, with its low light and opulent red and gold furnishings.
 And, of course, what I always think of as Arabic pop music, although not too loud at this time of day.